GhettoGirl/MusicConsole.js/README.md

 Starting the program for the first time will create a directory with a configuration file in
 ```
-$XDG_CONFIG_DIR/GhettoGirl/musicconsole-js
+Linux/FreeBSD/Solaris: $XDG_CONFIG_DIR/GhettoGirl/musicconsole-js
+Apple macOS:           ~/Library/Preferences/GhettoGirl/musicconsole-js
 ```
 and than start to scan your `$HOME` folder for media files.
+If you don't want the home path to be scanned during the first run, see the **command line options** below.

 The first start, depending on how much music and videos you own, can take up to 3 minutes.
 During this process *Music Console* is searching for media files, reading tags and generating advanced